The Mandalorian season 1 recap: Get caught up before season 2 begins on Friday

 Fennec Shand: This assassin was blasted by bounty hunter Toro Calican, whom Mando killed shortly thereafter, on Tatooine.
 A mysterious person approached her corpse afterwards, and that person's identity is one of season 1's unsolved mysteries.

-Discuss: The Mandalorian season 1 recap: Where we left off with Baby Yoda and Mando
+Discuss: The Mandalorian season 1 recap: Where we left off with Baby Yoda, Mando and their allies

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.